Himalayan Winter Meditation Retreat with Dr Kumar

 Wednesday, January 2, 2019 @ 8:00 am - Thursday, January 17, 2019 @ 5:00 pm

 This year’s winter retreat takes place in South Sikkhim, in the Himalayan eco-resort at Chemchey, Damthang, Namchi.
 Since time immemorial, yogis have been meditating in this exquisite region, surrounded by the purity and tranquility of the ancient mountains.

 Dr Kumar brings us the transformative teachings of Yoga Darshana through fifteen days of guided meditation in noble silence.

 Dates are in the process of being confirmed.
-The course will most likely take place from 1st January to 13th January, however dates are in the process of being confirmed.
+The course will either take place from 6th to 21st December, or from 2nd to 16th January.
 Please contact us to register your interest in this course.

 Our retreats are attended by complete beginners and very experienced meditators.
 All are welcome.

 The course offers full-time guidance from Dr. Kumar who provides the transformative teachings of Yoga Darshana through ten days of guided meditation in ‘noble silence’.
 Drawing on thousands of years of profound teaching, Dr. Kumar opens hearts and minds to experience peace, compassion and connectedness.